Andalusia-Data-Science-Team/Resubmission-Copilot/README.md

 #### 2. Review Policy & Visit Data
 - View patient information, services provided, and rejection reasons
 - Review matched insurance policy details and coverage limits
-- Check SFDA medication approval status
+- Check SFDA medication status

 #### 3. Use AI Assistant
-Two ways to access the AI assistant:
+Two ways to use the AI features:

-**A. Chat Interface** (Click "Ask Assistant" button):
+**A. Chatbot** (Click "Ask Assistant" button):
 - Ask questions about coverage: *"Is psychiatric examination covered?"*
 - Check pre-authorization: *"Does this service require pre-approval?"*
 - Verify limits: *"What's the annual limit for optical services?"*